Port Belgrano Naval Base: Tugships

-Space launch pad
+Centro Espacial Manuel Belgrano (CEMB)

-A launch pad was considered for the planned Argentine space launch vehicle "Tronador II".
-Land for the construction of the facilities were ceded to CONAE (Argentine Space Agency).
+A launch pad is planned Argentine space launch vehicle "Tronador II", named Centro Espacial Manuel Belgrano (CEMB) at 38.9628°S 61.715°W. Land for the construction of the facilities were ceded to CONAE (Argentine Space Agency).
 The location was selected because of existing Navy facilities, security measures already in place, large enough available area, and a favorable location for launches into polar orbits.